How to declare the Health & Societies (HSOC) major

 What if I am a transfer student?
 How do I get credit for courses taken at another school?

 Go to the section on transfer students on the College website for information.
 Transfer courses must be submitted via the XCAT system.
-Credits from other institutions may be counted toward the STSC major based on the evaluation of the Undergraduate Chair and Associate Director.
+Credits from other institutions may be counted toward the HSOC major based on the evaluation of the Undergraduate Chair and Associate Director.

 Can I get transfer credit for a summer course at another university?